rhedouin/Whist/README.txt

 ﻿Whist: WHIte matter Stimulation Toolbox

-This toolbox was developped to create WM model and use it to obtain microstructural information.
+This toolbox was developed to create WM models (using Matlab) and use them combined with a deep learning network (using Python) to obtain microstructural information.
 Refer to this paper:

 Decoding the microstructural properties of white matter using realistic models, NeuroImage, Hédouin et al.

-This toolbox is associated with a data sharing collection to allow to reproduce most of the results of the article https://data.donders.ru.nl/collections/di/dccn/DSC_3015069.04_445?0
+This toolbox is associated with a data-sharing collection to allow to reproduce most of the results of the article https://data.donders.ru.nl/collections/di/dccn/DSC_3015069.04_445?0

 This toolbox has the following functionalities: